How To Use Gym Equipment For Beginners – SWEAT

 4. Leg press

-The leg press allows you to lift heavy weights with your legs to build strength, without your spine needing to support the movement like you would in a heavy squat, meaning a reduced risk of injury or poor form.
+The leg press allows you to lift heavy weights with your legs without your spine needing to support the movement like you would in a heavy squat, which can result in poor form or increased risk of injury.

 A leg press machine will have an adjustable seat and a large weighted platform, usually with an adjustable weight stack and pin.
 Some leg press machines will have you seated on an incline like in the video above, while others are level.

 Sit with your hips in contact with the back of the seat to protect your tailbone and lower back, and your feet flat on the plate.
 Your knees should be bent to allow you to push the plate away, so adjust the seat if you need to.
-Press the foot plate away from your torso and extend your legs with control, keeping a slight bend in your knee.
+Select your weight by adjusting the pin, then press the foot plate away from your torso and extend your legs with control, keeping a slight bend in your knee the entire time.
 Bend your knees and lower the foot plate towards your torso until your knees almost touch your chest.
 Your knees should track straight during the movement, rather than collapsing inward or bowing out to the side.
-Repeat.
+Repeat, only letting the weight stack come fully together once you’ve completed your set.

 5. Assisted pull-up

 Pull-ups are one of the hardest exercises due to the amount of core and upper-body strength they require.
-The good news is, you can build towards your first unassisted pull-up by using a long resistance band or an assisted pull-up machine, which allows you to build strength gradually.
+You can build towards your first unassisted pull-up by using a long resistance band or an assisted pull-up machine, which will allow you to build strength gradually.

 Assisted pull-ups require you to stabilise your entire body, so you work more muscles than you do with a lat pull-down.